Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: More evaluation results

-Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings} (c) and (d) present all the evaluation results for variations in $F$ and $\alpha$ of the target system, respectively.
-In (c), we observe that similar to the $D_{\mathrm{temp}}$ plots described in Sec.~{IV} of the main paper, the $D_{\mathrm{geom}}$ and VPT-1 plots show that our proposed PGC-ESN also achieves effective long-term attractor reconstruction and short-term prediction across the entire range of $F$, while the other models deteriorate as $F$ increases.
-In (d), it is evident that our proposed PGC-ESN excels in all three metric plots.
+Next, we tune and evaluate all models on the Lorenz-96 system under varying values of the forcing term $F$ and the nonlinearity parameter $\alpha$.
+Fig.~\ref{fig:all_Lorenz_96_with_varied_experimental_settings}(d) and (e) present all the evaluation results for variations in $F$ and $\alpha$ of the target system, respectively.
+In (d), we observe that similar to the $D_{\mathrm{temp}}$ plots described in Sec.~{IV E} of the main paper, the $D_{\mathrm{geom}}$ and VPT-1 plots show that our proposed PGC-ESN also achieves effective long-term attractor reconstruction and short-term prediction across the entire range of $F$, while the other models deteriorate as $F$ increases.
+In (e), it is evident that our proposed PGC-ESN excels in all three metric plots.
 Additionally, from the VPT-1 plot, we can see that PGC-ESN achieves effective short-term prediction up to $\alpha = 6$, with over 3 Lyapunov times, while the other models deteriorate noticeably after $\alpha = 3$.